Greg Autry: Publications and media appearances

+Policy advocacy

+Autry has testified before the United States Congress on two occasions regarding China-related issues.
+On March 28, 2012, he appeared before the House Foreign Affairs Subcommittee on Oversight and Investigations to discuss "The Price of Public Diplomacy with China".
+He warned of China's perception management campaign in the United States aimed at legitimizing its non-democratic system.
+The following year, on March 21, 2013, he testified before the House Foreign Affairs Subcommittee on Europe, Eurasia and Emerging Threats on "Cyber Attacks: An Unprecedented Threat to US National Security".
+In that testimony he described Chinese internet intrusions against U.S. firms as costing the American economy hundreds of billions of dollars and resulting in significant job losses.
+He compared the overall impact to the September 11 attacks and called for a ban on the import of Chinese networking hardware, specifically naming Huawei.

-Autry also testified to the Senate Commerce, Science, and Transportation Committee at a nomination hearing on November 10, 2020.
-During his testimony Autry argued that public investment in space was justified.
-Autry noted the challenges of 2020 faced on Earth and reminded the committee that the Apollo landings occurred during a period of war, civil unrest, and even a major pandemic (the Hong Kong flu).
+On November 10, 2020, Autry testified before the Senate Commerce, Science, and Transportation Committee at a nomination hearing.
+He argued that public investment in space was justified and reminded the committee that the Apollo landings had taken place during a time of war, civil unrest, and a major pandemic.

-On February 3, 2022, Dr. Autry participated in the Oxford Union Society Space Race Debate as a proponent of the human habitation of Mars.
-The Oxford Union in the UK is the world's foremost debating society.
+In February 2022, Autry participated in the Oxford Union Space Race Debate as a proponent of human habitation of Mars.

-Autry is also a member of the Committee on the Present Danger.
+He is also a member of the Committee on the Present Danger: China.

-Governmental service
+Governmental service and federal advisory roles

 During the 2016–2017 presidential transition, Autry served on the Agency Review Team at NASA.
 These teams are tasked with evaluating government agencies and making policy recommendations to the incoming administration.

-The team's recommendations formed the basis for the Trump space policy, which resulted in a series of budget increases for NASA, a commitment to returning to the Moon and has been widely regarded as expansive.
+The team's recommendations formed the basis for the Trump administration's space policy, which included budget increases for NASA and a commitment to returning to the Moon.
 Following his service on the transition team, Autry temporarily served as the White House Liaison at NASA.

-President Trump nominated Dr. Autry to serve as the Chief Financial Officer at NASA on July 27, 2020.
-On December 2, the Senate Commerce, Science, and Transportation Committee voted 14–12 on party lines to forward his nomination to the full Senate.
-It was uncertain if the Senate would find time in the schedule for several 2020 nominees, including Autry, as their focus was on bills which included the passage of the National Defense Authorization Act and finalizing a 2021 omnibus spending bill.
-On January 3, 2021, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.

-On March 24, 2025, the White House forwarded a nomination to the U.S. Senate for Autry to serve as Chief Financial Officer of NASA.
-The CFO oversees more than $25 billion in agency funding across a wide range of missions, including initiatives related to the Moon and Mars.
-NASA Acting Administrator Janet Petro cited Autry’s prior service as a White House liaison and his background in space policy as valuable qualifications for the role.
-She emphasized the importance of the CFO’s position in maximizing efficiencies, refining internal processes, and ensuring effective stewardship of taxpayer funding.